-Three more possible plague cases as Kyrgyzstan battles outbreakAugust 27th, 2013 in Diseases, Conditions, Syndromes /
+Three more possible plague cases as Kyrgyzstan battles outbreakAugust 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Kyrgyzstan officials on Tuesday scrambled to control the spread of bubonic plague that killed a rural boy last week as three more people showed possible symptoms of the disease.